klausi/rustnish/README.md

 A new version of the [Hyper library](https://hyper.rs/) has been released which is based on the [Tokio library](https://tokio.rs/).
 Convert the existing code to use that new version and provide one integration test case.

-## Goal 4: Full integration tests
-Completed: no

-Expand the integration tests to confirm that the reverse proxy is working as expected.
-Add tests with broken HTTP requests to cover error handling of the reverse proxy.
-All ```unwrap()``` calls in none test code should be removed and covered by proper error handling.